guettli/github-travis-bumpversion-pypi/README.rst

 Terms:

-* **Keepass**: This is my tool to store secrets.
+* Keepass: This is my tool to store secrets.
 Of course you can use any other tool

 Steps: